About OZARIN

 I’ll preface this by saying that each iteration of the website has been tested the limitation of my development skills, and I’m grateful to have had people and communities to reach out to for help.

-Some time later, I rebuilt the site with Jekyll.
-This was a journey, and I was pushing what was possible with the framework.
-But it did introduce me to the concept of static site builders, and I was impressed with the improvements in page speed.
+In the past, I’ve rebuilt the site using Jekyll and later Gatsby (React).
+This was a journey, and I was pushing what was possible with both frameworks.
+I was grateful for the experience using static site builders, and for a time I was impressed with the improvements in page speed.

 The future